gurusarath1/gurusarath1/README.md

 Welcome to my GitHub repo.
 I hope you find something useful here. 😊

 <div align="left">
-  These are the current projects that I am working on -<br>
+  These are the current projects that I am working on -<be>
-  1️⃣ Face Recognition using one-shot learning <br>
-  2️⃣ Reimplementing context autoencoder <br>
+  1️⃣ Reimplementing context autoencoder <br>
 </div>